RaphaelBajon/canyonbpy/README.md

 # CANYON-B Python (canyonbpy)

-A Python implementation of CANYON-B (CArbonate system and Nutrients concentration from hYdrological properties and Oxygen using Neural networks) based on Bittig et al. (2018).
+A Python implementation of CANYON-B (CArbonate system and Nutrients concentration from hYdrological properties and Oxygen using Neural networks) based on [Bittig et al., 2018](https://doi.org/10.3389/fmars.2018.00328).
+It was developped from the MATLAB [CANYON-B v1.0](https://github.com/HCBScienceProducts/CANYON-B).

 ## Features